Skip to content

 Key terms:

-• IECEx — the international certification scheme for equipment used in explosive atmospheres; based on IEC 60079 standards
+• IECEx — the international certification scheme for equipment used in explosive atmospheres.
+IECEx is based on IEC 60079 standards.

-• Zone 2 / Class 1 Division 2 — an area where an explosive atmosphere is not likely to occur in normal operation, but may occur in abnormal conditions; the most common classification for industrial networking equipment
+• Zone 2 / Class 1 Division 2 — an area where an explosive atmosphere does not occur in normal operation.
+An explosive atmosphere occurs only in abnormal conditions.
+This classification is the most common for industrial networking equipment.

-• Intrinsic safety — a protection method that limits electrical energy to levels below what can ignite an explosive atmosphere
+• Intrinsic safety — a protection method that limits electrical energy below ignition levels for an explosive atmosphere.

 Zone 2 (ATEX/IECEx) and Class 1 Division 2 (North American) are roughly equivalent: